top of page

 Wrecking Our Brains

 Yay, how exciting!
-We had a few rounds of ideation sessions, three to be exact.
-During which, we tried to throw out as many ideas as we can.
-While majority of the ideas did not make the cut, we are rather thankful to have come up with three concepts that we quite like!
+We went through a few rounds of ideation sessions—three to be exact—where we generated as many ideas as we could.
+While most of them didn’t quite make the cut, we are rather glad to have three concepts that we quite like!

 Step 04: